Typical Load Signature of a Cam-Follower

 CAM-STRESS: Mean-Stress = (Max+Min)/2; Stress Amplitude = (Max-Min)/2; Max Stress = 2*Mean, Minimum Stress = 0 MPa

-Each point along the cam surface (and just below) is stressed one time* in each machine cycle.
+Each point along the cam surface (and just below) is stressed one time as the roller moves across it, in each machine cycle.

 Thus, the stress that each point along the cam experiences is zero at all other machine angles.